hankyang94/OptimalControlReinforcementLearning/README.md

-# Optimal Control and Estimation
+# Optimal Control and Reinforcement Learning

-Lecture notes for Harvard ES/AM 158 Introduction to Optimal Control and Estimation
+Lecture notes for Harvard ES/AM 158 Introduction to Optimal Control and Reinforcement Learning

 ## How to contribute